 In delivering the REDI program, MTPConnect is partnering with research, training and industry organisations to deploy an integrated three-pillar plan driving skills development and workforce training for the MTP sector nationally.

-The first interim report identifies priority skills gaps that need to be addressed across the sector in the near-term to unlock significant value for the MTP sector within the next 12 – 18 months.
+The first interim report identified priority skills gaps that needed addressing across the sector in the near-term to unlock significant value for the MTP sector within the next 12 – 18 months.

-The 'REDI Skills Gap Analysis Report' is the first of these three REDI reports which together, will provide a skills development blueprint to ensure Australia’s MTP workforce is fit for purpose and appropriately positioned to capitalise on current and future global opportunities.
+These two reports together provide a skills development blueprint to ensure Australia’s MTP workforce is fit for purpose and appropriately positioned to capitalise on current and future global opportunities.